Spend the day learning the theory and practice of the low bar back squat and the deadlift with a Starting Strength Coach.

 Following the break, the coaches will discuss the Starting Strength model of the deadlift and the anatomy and mechanics involved in the pull.
 After the lecture, lifters will learn the 5-steps of a properly performed deadlift while being coached through their warm-ups and work sets.
 Similar to the squat session, attendees will learn how a correctly performed deadlift should look and feel when done according to the model.

 After the deadlift practical session, we will return for a discussion of programming and how to identify and correct common technical problems.
 The camp will wrap up with a question and answer session.
 Whether you are just starting out with strength training, struggling with the basics of the lift, or looking to polish your technique and understanding of these movements, you will come away with valuable insights and experience to benefit your training.
-Attendance will be capped at twelve to allow for individualized instruction.
+Attendance will be capped at eight to allow for individualized instruction.

 What to Bring